simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 ### I'm missing a lot of information from my map and APEX is really slow.
 Why?

 The APEX map uses a renderer which leverages **Hardware Acceleration**.
 If disabled for your browser, it will either fail to function properly or fall-back on the much slower, more CPU intensive software renderer.

+### I'm seeing a bunch of **Hydration Timeout** errors in the UI.
+What should I do?

+Hydration Timeouts happen when the game client doesn't receive data in a certain time-frame (the request times out).
+This generally means:
+- Your have internet connection issues
+- APEX servers have internet connection issues
+- APEX servers are slower than usual and not responding in time

+The vast majority of the time, a simple F5 (refresh) fixes the issue.
+In some scenarios, the servers (or the ISP hosting the servers) could be the cause--in which case, it may be worthwhile to ask in discord if any others are seeing similar issues.

 ### I'm encountering a bug.
 Where do I report it?